sympy/sympy/doc/src/tutorial/manipulation.rst

     3*x

 That's why the class ``UnevaluatedExpr`` comes handy.
-``UnevaluatedExpr`` is a method provided by SymPy which lets the user to keep an expression unevaluated.
-By _unevaluated_ it is meant that the value inside it will not interact with the expressions outside of it to give simplified outputs.
+``UnevaluatedExpr`` is a method provided by SymPy which lets the user keep an expression unevaluated.
+By *unevaluated* it is meant that the value inside of it will not interact with the expressions outside of it to give simplified outputs.
 For example:

     >>> from sympy import UnevaluatedExpr
     >>> expr = x + UnevaluatedExpr(x)